vinaydeshmukh94/Quora-Question-Pair/README.md

 Models:

 Random model : - loss: 0.88

 Logistic Regression: 0.52

 SVM_with l1 regularization: 0.489

 GBDT : - 0.357

-We can improve the results with Word2vec model convert question in to directly vector.
+We can improve the results with Word2vec model convert question in to directly vector using word2vec or BOW(sparce vectors).